 If you are not sure that MyHeritage has the records that will be of use to you in your genealogical research, you can take advantage of their fourteen-day free trial.
 This trial will give you the opportunity to examine the records behind the paywall on the site, discover what records collections are available, what the size and scope of those records is, and whether they are what you need to learn about your ancestors, find new ones, and take your family tree to the next level of excellence.
 If you have any European ancestry at all, it is well worth at least giving the free trial a try.

 When you dig into the records collections on MyHeritage, you will find that, like Ancestry.com, there are millions of scanned images of original records.
 Some of them are rather recent, while some of them go deep into the early modern (the 1500s to 1600s), and even medieval (before the 1500s) period.
 These are records that you otherwise might need to go to the European countries of their origin to access.
-If you prefer to do your genealogy research from home, or at least from your home country, the access this website provides to these unique record collections is invaluable.
+If you prefer to do your genealogy research from home or at least from your home country, the access this website provides to these unique record collections is invaluable.

-If you do the DNA test the company offers, as well, you can use the historical records available on the site to improve the level of proof behind your DNA matches, to determine exactly how you are related to your DNA matches, and to create a more reliable and academically valuable family tree.
-You can also open up discussions with your DNA matches, so that you can discuss your ancestors in common, and learn more about your shared branch or branches of your family tree with each other.
+If you do the DNA test, the company offers, as well, you can use the historical records available on the site to improve the level of proof behind your DNA matches, to determine exactly how you are related to your DNA matches, and to create a more reliable and academically valuable family tree.
+You can also open up discussions with your DNA matches so that you can discuss your ancestors in common and learn more about your shared branch or branches of your family tree with each other.
 That’s pretty cool.

 MyHeritage also has a cool feature that is only just now being discovered and played with by the genealogical community.
 It’s called Deep Nostalgia, and it animates old family photos for you.
 This is extremely cool because it lets you see what ancestors who you may never have met looked like when they moved and smiled.
-The animations are small, but effective in making photos seem lifelike, including head tilts and nods, and smiles.
+The animations are small but effective in making photos seem lifelike, including head tilts nods, and smiles.

-Deep Nostalgia brings your ancestors. back to life in such a real sense.
+Deep Nostalgia brings your ancestors back to life in such a real sense.
 When you combine this feature with the details of their life story that you discover on this and other genealogy websites, it makes the people on those old photos seem more like the real people they actually were than any other genealogical innovation currently on the market.
 So, is MyHeritage worth the money for your genealogical research?
-If you are of European ancestry on any branch of your family tree and want to find out more about it, while connecting with others around the world who may be related to the same European ancestors as you, then MyHeritage is definitely a website you want to explore.
+If you are of European ancestry on any branch of your family tree and want to find out more about it while connecting with others around the world who may be related to the same European ancestors as you, then MyHeritage is definitely a website you want to explore.